 How to Protect Yourself from Emergency Natural Events

-3 Ways to Protect Yourself from Events like the Iceland Volcano
+3 Ways how you can Protect Yourself from Events like the Iceland Volcano

 For the last 5 days, a cloud of volcanic ash from a volcano in Iceland has covered much of Europe.
 Because this ash is so dangerous to jets, air travel across Northern Europe has virtually ground to a halt.
 Consequently, hundreds of thousands of people are stranded in airports around the world and airlines are losing hundreds of millions of dollars per day.